The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: The R-package dirinla

-We then define the formula that we want to fit in order to keep the values of the different categories in a list.
+We then define the formula that we want to fit to keep the values of the different categories in a list.
 This object will be used to construct the $\ve{A}$ matrix.
-We use the function \code{formula\_list()} from the package \pkg{dirinla}.
-The output is a list indicating the covariates in each category.
+We use the function \code{formula\_list()} from the package \pkg{dirinla}. \begin{Schunk} \begin{Sinput} R> formula <- y ~ 1 + v1 | 1 + v2 | 1 + v3 R> names_cat <- formula_list(formula) \end{Sinput} \end{Schunk}